Pendulum DCOF Slip Resistance Test Method

 Buy Your Own Pendulum Slip Resistance Test Device (Tribometer)

 The pendulum slip resistance tester is presently used for measuring pedestrian slip resistance in at least 50 nations on five continents.
 This pendulum DCOF test device (sometimes called the British Pendulum) is endorsed by the Ceramic Tile Institute of America and has an American test method for its use – ASTM E303-22.
 It’s also used to assess slip risk all over Europe and the United Kingdom with BS EN 16165:2021, in Australia and New Zealand with AS 4586 and AS 4663, and plenty of other test methods in various nations around the globe (China, Singapore, India, Israel, etc., etc., etc.).
 We recommend the pendulum for the most reliable results in assessing real-world slip risk based on 50 years of international research.
 Perfect for lab and field testing.
 It’s also used to measure the skid resistance of roads using ASTM E303-22.
 Includes hard flight case, four rubber sliders, and all other tools in the photo above.
 The verification sample holder and float glass sample can be purchased at checkout along with your pendulum, or you can order a pendulum without those items to save a bit of money.
+We can usually have one on your doorstep within 5-7 business days of payment, freshly calibrated.
+You will be responsible for paying any customs duties before DHL delivers your pendulum since it’s coming directly from the manufacturer in the United Kingdom (so that the calibration and sliders are as fresh as possible.)

-$6,240.00 (delivered to you within the lower 48 states) or $6,640.00 with verification holder and float glass
+$6,240.00 (delivered to you in the lower 48 states) or $6,640.00 with verification holder and float glass

 We also sell new rubber sliders for the pendulum tester.
 We have them with the aluminum backing or just the rubber itself (which you can replace yourself on your old aluminum backing.)
 We have FourS rubber (IRHD of 96) for shod pedestrian testing, TRL (IRHD of 55) for barefoot pedestrian and roadway testing, and CEN rubber (IRHD of 57) for the European pendulum test method EN 16165:2021.